JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 - Open Wireshark, and open ARP_Poison capture file
 - Filter for:
   - arp.opcode == 1 && eth.src == 08:00:27:53:0c:ba
-	arp.opcode == 1
+    - arp.opcode == 1
-•	For ARP REQ
+      - For ARP REQ
-	eth.src == 08:00:27:53:0c:ba
+    - eth.src == 08:00:27:53:0c:ba
-•	So all ARP traffic with MAC address source is this one
+      - So all ARP traffic with MAC address source is this one
-•	Bottom left should show:
+- Bottom left should show:
-o	Packets: 994 : Displayed: 507
+  - Packets: 994 : Displayed: 507
-•	Answer is: 507
+- Answer is: 507